Burgestrand/swift-hub/README.md

 - We don't allow specifying `queue` in `observe`.
 - There's no alternative with an observer that auto-cancels on deinit.
 - There's no observe that observes just once.
+- Would be nice to turn this into a Cocoapod/Carthage/Swift Package.

 ## License